GraphQL for Sui RPC

 Serve GraphQL to your own applications or to other builders and third-party services.

-The GraphQL service exposes a query surface conforming to GraphQL concepts.
-It allows pagination, filtering, and consistent snapshot queries.
+The GraphQL service exposes query and mutation surfaces conforming to GraphQL concepts.
+It allows pagination, filtering, consistent snapshot queries, transaction execution, and transaction simulation.
 The service also supports runtime configuration for schema, query cost limits, and logging.
 The GraphQL schema is defined in the GraphQL reference.
-You can explore supported types and fields there, use the GraphiQL IDE to test queries, and read documentation on the up-to-date schema.
+You can explore supported types and fields there, use the GraphiQL IDE to test queries and mutations, and read documentation on the up-to-date schema.

 Requests to GraphQL are subject to various limits, to ensure resources are shared fairly between clients.
 Each limit is configurable, and the values configured for an instance can be queried through Query.serviceConfig.
 Requests that do not meet limits return with an error.
 The following limits are in effect: